devzbysiu/je/README.md

 ##### Notes
 - if you don't have `je` in PATH, you can set full path in `Program` input
 - `Arguments` input:
-  - `-vv` - sets verbose level, `-vv` means DEBUG log level, `-v` means INFO log level, you can omit this option if you don't need logs
+  - `-vv` - sets verbose level, `-vv` means DEBUG log level, `-v` means INFO log level; it's optional
-  - you can add `-d` to set debug mode in which temporary packages uploaded to AEM won't be deleted to allow validation during debugging
+  - `--profile` - sets target profile; if not provided, first profile from config will be used
-  - for more options run `je` in command line
+  - `-d` - sets debug mode in which temporary packages uploaded to AEM won't be deleted to allow validation during debugging; it's optional
-  - subcommand (put or get)
+  - subcommand (`put` or `get`)
   - `$FilePath$` - IntelliJ variable which will be substituted during command execution, its absolute path to a file on which command is executed
 - `Working directory` input: